pythonanywhere/help_pages/articles/DebuggingImportError.md

     :::python
     from foo.bar import baz

-Python will start by looking for a *module* named foo, and then inside that a module named bar, and then inside that for an object named baz (which may be a regular python object, or another module)
+...Python will start by looking for a *module* named foo, and then inside that a module named bar, and then inside that for an object named baz (which may be a regular python object, or another module)

 A **module** is defined as:

   * either a Python file
-    * ie a file on disk that ends in .py and contains valid Python (syntax errors, for example, will stop you from being able to import a file)
+    * that is, a file on disk that ends in .py and contains valid Python (syntax errors, for example, will stop you from being able to import a file)

-  * or a folder which contains Python files.
+  * or a directory (aka folder) which contains Python files.
-    * for a folder to become a module, it must contain a special file called `__init__.py`
+    * for a directory to become a module, it must contain a special file called `__init__.py`

-When a module is actually a folder, the things you can import from it are:
+When a module is actually a directory, the things you can import from it are:

-  * any other modules that are inside the folder (ie, more .py files and folders)
+  * any other modules that are inside the directory (ie, more .py files and directory)
-  * any objects defined or imported inside the `__init__.py` of the folder
+  * any objects defined or imported inside the `__init__.py` of the directory

 Finally, where does Python look for modules?
-It looks in each directory specified in the special "sys.path" variable.
-Typically (but not always), sys.path contains some default folders, including the current working directory, and the standard "packages" directory for that system, usually called site-packages, which is where pip installs stuff to.
+It looks in each directory specified in the special `sys.path` variable.
+Typically (but not always), `sys.path` contains some default folders, including the current working directory, and the standard "packages" directory for that system, usually called site-packages, which is where pip installs stuff to.

 So `from foo.bar import baz` could work in a few different ways: